JustSlavic/pinapl/README.md

+# 📌+🍎=🍍 Pinapl

 Pinaple is not a programming language